Man Hacks Jail Computer Network To Get Inmate Released Early - Slashdot

 The man called jail employees and posed as local IT staffers, tricking some into accessing a website, and downloading and installing malware under the guise of a jail system upgrade.
 Once the man (Konrads Voits) had access to this data, investigators said he accessed the XJail system, searched and accessed the records of several inmates, and modified at least one entry "in an effort to get that inmate released early."
 Jail employees noticed the modification right away and alerted the FBI.
 The man as arrested a month later and is now awaiting sentencing (maximum 10 years and a fine of up to $250,000).

 How can anybody get a D in Home Ec?
-(Score:2)
+(Score:3)

 How can anybody get a D in Home Ec?